 To study biology is to gain a deeper understanding of the intricate systems that make life possible.

-The MVNU Biology program seeks to not only educate students academically, but also to foster strong character and life skills.
+The MVNU biology science program seeks to not only educate students academically, but also to foster strong character and life skills.

 Students are advised throughout their program, which is customized to meet the needs of the individual student.
 The curriculum is designed to encourage students to understand scientific theories within a Christian worldview.
 A strong sense of community is a key characteristic of the department.
 Biology majors are prepared to enter graduate and professional school or seek immediate employment as the next step in their career paths.